Rhythmic gymnastics: Apparatus

 The hoop, rope, and ball were the first official apparatuses, with the ribbon being added in 1971 and the clubs in 1973.
 Historically, four out of the five possible apparatuses were selected by the FIG to be used by individual gymnasts each season.
 Each exercise takes place on a 13 m x 13 m floor.
 The floor is carpeted but has no springs, unlike the one used for floor exercise in artistic gymnastics.
 Replacement apparatuses are placed on two sides of the floor and can be taken to continue the exercise if the gymnast's apparatus becomes unusable or is lost outside the floor area.

 After 2011, rope began to be transitioned out of the sport, with the FIG saying that it was less visually appealing than the other apparatus.
 It was removed from the senior individual program, and the most recent usage of rope in the senior program was for the mixed apparatus group exercise in 2017.
-The FIG also planned to drop rope in junior-level individual competition, but it returned in 2015; it was then announced that rope would be used in junior individual competition in some years through at least the 2023–2024 season, but the 2022–2024 Code of Points dropped it again.
+The FIG planned to drop rope in junior-level individual competition, but it returned in 2015; it was then announced that rope would be used in junior individual competition in some years through at least the 2023–2024 season, but the 2022–2024 Code of Points dropped it again.
 It continues to be used for junior groups.

 Routines performed without any apparatus are known as freehand.
 Freehand was an event for the four first World Championships before being dropped, with the reasoning being that the freehand exercises tended to be too theatrical and include too many ballet elements.
-It is now only used in local competitions, usually for the youngest levels.